annamelkk/hack_assembly_/README.md

 3. Add `SCREEN` base address to get absolute memory addresses.
 4. Fill bits between `x1` and `x2` using `set_pixel()` function.

+## Hack Assembly Implementation

+The Hack Assembly implementation should be tested inside the Nand2Tetris CPU emulator.

+Version 1 contains more optimized however not memory saving approach, and Version 2 uses less registers, however speed is compromised.

+The corresponding registers for x1, x2, y and color (1 for black, 0 for white) should be set.

 ## C Implementation

 The C version emulates Hack screen memory in an array and applies the same bitwise logic: